ScottFerson/pba.r/README.md

     positiveconv(x,y,op)
     negativeconv(x,y,op)

 where x and y are the operands and op denotes the operation, such as '+'.

+In addition to these "in-fix" operators, several binary functions are also defined such as

+    env, imp, pmin, pmax, smin, smax, and, or, not

+Note that the imp function gives the intersection of uncertain numbers.
+Several standard mathematical transformations have also been extended to handle p-boxes, including

+    exp, log, sqrt, atan, abs, negate, reciprocate, int

+Use the output commands to see the resulting uncertain numbers, such as

+    show(c)
+    summary(d)
+    plot(a)
+    lines(b, col='blue')

+There are a variety of standard functions you can use with distributions and p-boxes, such as

+    mean(a)
+    sd(b)
+    var(b)
+    median(c)

+as well as some new functions such as

+    breadth(d)
+    leftside(c)
+    left(a)
+    prob(a, 3)
+    cut(a, 0.2)

 This R library is under development.
 We would appreciate your comments, questions and suggestions.